Note 2 - Summary of significant accounting policies: Recent Accounting Standards (Policies)

 We adopted ASC 842 using a modified retrospective approach for all leases existing at January 1, 2019.
 The adoption of ASC 842 had a substantial impact on our balance sheet.
 The most significant impact was the recognition of the operating lease right-of-use assets and the liability for operating leases.
 The accounting for finance leases (capital leases) was substantially unchanged.
 Accordingly, upon adoption, leases that were classified as operating leases under ASC 840 were classified as operating leases under ASC 842, and we recorded an adjustment of $538,179 to operating lease right-of-use assets and the related lease liability.
 The lease liability is based on the present value of the remaining minimum lease payments, determined under ASC 840, discounted using our secured incremental borrowing rate at the effective date of the original lease date, using the original lease term as the tenor.
 As permitted under ASC 842, we elected several practical expedients that permit us to not reassess (1) whether a contract is or contains a lease, (2) the classification of existing leases, and (3) whether previously capitalized costs continue to qualify as initial indirect costs.
 The application of the practical expedients did not have a significant impact on the measurement of the operating lease liability.

-We also adopted the following standards during 2018, none of which had a material impact on our financial statements or financial statement disclosures
+We also adopted the following standards on the applicable effective dates, none of which had a material impact on our financial statements or financial statement disclosures.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.